Scripter17/TIBASIC-formulas/README.md

 ### Formulas

-- Calculate &Delta;T, &Delta;T, A, V1, and V2 given the others.<br/>Ex: &Delta;T given V1, &Delta;D, and D
+- Calculate &Delta;T, &Delta;T, A, V1, and V2 given the others.
+(Ex: &Delta;T given V1, &Delta;D, and D)
 - Calculate the maximum height of an object given V1, &Delta;d, and A

 ## SEQ.8xp

+Calculator for arithmetic and geometric sequences

 ### Variables
 - A=Initial value (T1)
 - D=Difference between terms (Arithmetic)/Ratio between terms (Geometric)
 - N=Index of term (Starts at 1)
-- TN=Value of the Nth term
+- TN (T)=Value of the Nth term
-- SN=Sum of the first N terms
+- SN (S)=Sum of the first N terms

 ### Formulas
-- Calculate A, D, N, TN, and SN given the others<br/>Ex: TN given A, D, and N & SN given A, D, and N
+- Calculate A, D, N, TN, and SN given the others.
+(Ex: TN given A, D, and N & SN given A, D, and N)

 ## LENS

+Calculator for lenses.
+(Focus, magnification, image/object distance, etc.)

+### Variables
+- F=Focus length
+- M=Magnification
+- DI (I)=Distance from lens to image
+- DO (O)=Distance from lens to object
+- HI (I)=Height of image
+- HO (O)=Height of object

-### TODO
+### Formulas

+- Calculate F, DI, and DO given the other two
+- Calculate M, HI, and HO given the other two
+- Calculate M, DI, and DO given the other two